Sopamo/double-vue/README.md

 ## Roadmap

-- [ ] Fix HMR breaking in sample project
+- [ ] Add support to configure the data requests in pinia
 - [ ] Finalize readme
 - [ ] Finalize the example project
-- [ ] Add support to configure the data requests in pinia
 - [ ] Create a screencast
 - [ ] PHPStorm setup instructions
+- [ ] Configure double-vue api endpoint via .env
+- [ ] Fix HMR breaking in sample project
 - [ ] Maybe read the laravel config for domain & double base path to build time and configure double-vue that way (maybe execute laravel to get the config)
-- [ ] Configure double-vue api endpoint via .env
-- [ ] Error handling
+- [x] Error handling
 - [x] Ignore private / protected php methods

 <p align="right">(<a href="#top">back to top</a>)</p>